Power System Studies & Analysis

 P29 Studies

-P29 studies are short for Electrical Networks Associate (ENA) standard P28 ‘Planning Limits For Voltage Unbalance’.
-In short P29 studies focus on analysing unbalanced load flow (unbalanced phases).
+P29 studies are short for Electrical Networks Associate (ENA) standard P28, ‘Planning Limits for Voltage Unbalance’.
+In short, P29 studies focus on analysing unbalanced load flow (unbalanced phases).

-It’s worth understanding this is an uncommon study, which DNOs sometimes request.
+It’s worth understanding that this is an uncommon study, which DNOs sometimes request.
 The study examines how new loads can unbalance the power system’s three phases.
 Basic power system theory states that all three phases of a power system should be equally balanced to optimise the system and prevent excessive heating and neutral currents.
 This is problematic for DNOs, hence why the P29 rules exist.

 An unbalanced power system can cause G59 protection relays to trip due to a vector shift and phase unbalance.